montehurd/mediawiki-docker-images/README.md

-Temporary parking spot for Dockerfiles for which we want Docker images to use in multiple Mediawiki related projects
+Dockerfiles for which we want Docker images to use in multiple Mediawiki related projects

 Main Gitlab repo is here: